 The main symptoms of popcorn lung are a dry cough and shortness of breath.
 These show up between 2 weeks and 2 months after you've been around a toxic gas or had an illness.
 You're especially likely to have them when you're exercising or doing heavy labor.
 If you've had a lung transplant, it might take several years for symptoms to show up.

 If you have some of the symptoms of bronchiolitis obliterans, your doctor might recommend a computerized tomography (CT) scan of your chest.
 Several X-rays are taken from different angles and are put together to make a more complete picture.
 She'll probably also want to test how well your lungs are working.

-A chest X-ray might tell your doctor if your lungs are holding in too much air, but the best way to find out if you have it is with a biopsy.
-Your doctor takes a small piece of your lung to look at closely under a microscope.
-She might numb an area on your chest and use a long needle to get the sample.
-Or you might have it done with surgery.
+A chest X-ray might tell your doctor if your lungs are holding in too much air, but the best way to confirm you havebronchiolitis obliterans is to have a biopsy.
+This is most often done with surgery.